manell0/MileStone-1-Couronne/README.md

 - The image on the index.html was sourced from nordiskagalleriet in Sweden (Creative Commons-licenses)

-  - I have emailed and asked the owner (Klong) if I could use the image.
+  - I have emailed and asked the owner (Klong) if I could use the image located on my index.html page.
+   - I have received an answer from my request if I could use the image and there were no problems

 - The other two images was find on the internet with the licens open commond license